jnk0le/RFM7x-lib/README.md

 - add missing examples
 - interrupts and handling status flags
 - clearing MAX_RT//TX_REUSE ??
-- check what really are LCX24A/G and other derivatives
 - test ranges / harmonics
 - arduino/stm32/and other non avr architectures
 - any suggestions what could be added/changed are welcome